ga-wdi-boston/git-basics-assessment/diagnostic.md

 6.Once `diagnostic.md` is staged, we have to make a commit by `git commit`.
 What are the two formatting items you **need** to make up your commit message?

+One subject line and a line space between the subject and the description(if used)

 -7.Should you ever edit published history?
+NO